EGI-Federation/fedcloud-catchall-operations/README.md

 ## Site Configuration

-This repo consists of the main configuration for the fedcloud catchall operations.
+This repository consists of the main configuration for the fedcloud catchall operations.
 For every endpoint, a file in the `sites` directory should describe its configuration with a format as follows: